14 min read

 I wrote about how much I love the app Visor.vin, which is the best way to search for cars in America.
 You can filter results down to specific colors and options and save those searches, then you'll get updates if any new matches show up or if prices come down on the existing cars you are tracking.

-I've had a search for all 1st Edition VW ID Buzz vans in America for the past few months and I've watched their prices plunge to more reasonable levels.
-Like a lot of professional car reviewers on YouTube, I knew that the ID Buzz is a ridiculously cool van with tons of great features but it is priced too high.
-It could be a best-seller for VW if it was sold around $50k, but at $70-80k new it's too expensive for what it is.
+I've had a search for all 1st Edition VW ID Buzz vans in America for the past few months and I've watched as so many used EV prices plunged to reasonable levels.
+Like professional car reviewers I watch on YouTube, I agree that the ID Buzz is a ridiculously cool van with great features but it's price is too high.
+It would be a best-seller for VW if they sold it around $50k, but at $70-80k, it's too much for what it is.

-As time went on, the prices I tracked fell to the low-$50k range and given these are less than a year old and only have a few thousand miles on them, they're as close to brand new as you can get (the one I picked only had 6k miles on it).
+As time went on, the prices I tracked dropped into the low-$50k range and given these are less than a year old and only have a few thousand miles on them, they're as close to brand new as you can get (the one I picked only had 6k miles on it).

 The trip